aliaamin/GettingandCleaningData/CodeBook.md

 | average     | average of all observations      | numeric value          |

-Information about the variables (including units!) in the data set not contained in the tidy data Information about the summary choices you made Information about the experimental study design you used

 ## Summary of steps taken
 		# step0: load raw data
         # step1: Merges the training and the test sets to create one data set.